derushio/ItnavCoronaSDKBootcamp/breakoutSample/resetGame.md

 ## Add a function to reset the game
 Add the function `resetGame` to reset the game.
-Contents, cancel the event listener set in `resetGame` , delete the text notifying the result, restart the physical operation, return the block, the ball to the initial placement, start the game.
+This includes canceling the event listener set to `resetGame`, deleting the text notifying the result, restarting the physics engine, resetting the blocks and ball to their initial position, and starting the game.
-Just by adding this, you can't retry the game .
+But, just by adding this will not make you retry the game.

 ```lua
 function resetGame()